EGI-Federation/documentation/content/en/users/fedcloud/solutions/ecas.md

 ![Resume and Launch.](../ecas-summary.png)

-When the front-end node of the cluster has been successfully deployed, the user will be notified with the credentials to access via SSH.
+When the front-end node of the cluster has been successfully deployed, you will be notified with the credentials to access via SSH.

 ![ECAS cluster connection details.](../ecas-end.png)